Conspiracy theories in United States politics: Echo chambers and spread

 Conspiracy theories have evolved with the media.
 YouTube, Facebook, Instagram, Twitter, Pinterest, and other social media sites use algorithms to bring up posts, videos, and news that correlate with past searches and interests.
-Conservative users commonly receive conservative information, liberal users usually receive liberal news, and every opinion in between likely receives likewise.Orlowski, Jeff, Larissa Rhodes, Davis Coombe, Vickie Curtis.
-The Social Dilemma.
-Exposure Labs.
-Netflix, 2020.
+Conservative users commonly receive conservative information, liberal users usually receive liberal news, and every opinion in between likely receives likewise.
 Social media is a key element in creating echo chambers for conspiracy theorists.

 One example of echo chambers is Alex Jones, the talk show host of InfoWars.
 A far-right host who discusses and analyzes political issues, Jones has frequently brought up information that was deemed extreme and sometimes even false, several times with little evidence to back up his claims.
 Because of the ability of YouTube, Twitter, Facebook, Instagram, and other social media platforms to connect individuals with similar thinking and beliefs, InfoWars and its community grew quickly, and like-minded individuals were given extreme information that they were more likely to believe because of their political affiliations.

 Nationalism and multiculturalism

 The fear of a divided nation, or the definition of what it means to be "American" also causes several conspiracies.
 Often, whenever a nationality, ethnicity, sexual orientation, or gender differs from specific identities with which someone already affiliates, fear of national overthrow, oppression by a separate group, or attack on one's own way of life form a distinct "us versus them" mentality.
 As such fears and mentalities proliferate within like-minded groups, conspiracy theories form on the opposing party to justify the group's existence and beliefs.

-For example, conspiracies have been perpetuated in the African-American community that the U.S. government instigated AIDS or cocaine into the population, which follows the fear of one group oppressing another (in this case, white Americans).
-Conspiracies have also been created concerning Native Americans that either argues against or advocates for them.
+For example, conspiracy theories have been perpetuated in the African-American community that the U.S. government instigated AIDS or cocaine into the population, which follows the fear of one group oppressing another (in this case, white Americans).
+Conspiracy theories have also been created concerning Native Americans that either argues against or advocates for them.

 Robert Alan Goldberg, a University of Utah professor of history, also states that both stigmatized and more privileged groups struggle with conspiracy theories about the other: